ruslanaprus/goit-academy-hw12/README.md

 #### Methods
 - `writeData(String data)`: Writes the specified data.
 - `readData()`: Reads the data.
+- `enableRealTimeConsoleOutput(boolean enable)`: Enables or disables real-time console output.

 ### `CollectionDataHandler` class
 - Implements `DataHandler` using an in-memory collection (`List`).

 #### Methods
 - `writeData(String data)`: Writes the specified data to the in-memory collection.
+- `enableRealTimeConsoleOutput(boolean enable)`: Enables or disables real-time console output of data written in the collection.
 - `readData()`: Reads the data from the in-memory collection.
 - `getDataList()`: Returns an unmodifiable copy of the data list.